brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+31. **Gemini**

+    Lesbian murder mystery?
+Yes.
+This was fun, even if the music felt super weird at times.
+Good bangs.
+Cool cars.
+A movie where men are the worst.
+    Also this seems consistent with the choices and habits of geminis, so, lol.
+    _shots fired_.

 30. **Jurassic World: Fallen Kingdom**

     Lol, this movie was absurd.
 They rushed off the island and so many of the subplots never really paid off?
 I can't forget that Pratt is a conservative, and I didn't really care much about anyone in this film, except for the dinosaurs.
 I guess I was rooting for the dinosaurs, and I figure they probably came out ahead.

 29. **Oh Lucy!**